Prakhar422/React-Trip-Management-SEP-2025-166/README.md

 # Trip Management System

-A modern React.js Single Page Application (SPA) for managing travel trips with a beautiful dark theme interface inspired by professional dashboards.
+A modern React.js Single Page Application (SPA) for managing travel trips with a beautiful interface inspired by professional dashboards.

 ## 🚀 Features